Feyerabend/vm/enkel0/VM.md

 ```

 ### call/return

-#### activation Records
+#### activation records

-An activation record is a "private" block of memory, here on the stack.
-The activation record
+An activation record is a "private" block of memory, here placed on the stack.
+The activation
-is used when there is an invocation of a procedure.
-It is also a runtime structure to manage
+record is used when there is an invocation of a procedure.
+It is also recognized as a runtime
-procedure calls.
+structure to manage procedure calls.

 ```c
 case CALL: